Pravs87/chat-bot/README.md

 **`Note`**

 We have used a 2-layer neural network which will classify patterns into various classes.
-The code to build the model was available on the internet.
+The code to build the NN model was available on the internet.

 **`Running the code`**

 _Pre-requisites_ :